katilp/terraform-od-env/README.md

   terraform apply
   ```

-  The GKE resources can be accessed through the GPC console web GUI, or on the cloud shell which opens from the web GUI after having done
+  The GKE resources can be monitored through the GPC console web GUI, or on the cloud shell which opens from the web GUI after having done
   ```
-  gcloud container clusters get-credentials <CLUSTER> --zone <ZONE> --project <PROJECT>
+  gcloud container clusters get-credentials cms-opendata-gke --zone europe-west6-a --project cms-opendata
   ```
   or locally after having configured kubectl with
   ```